jacobmask/Stock-Predictions/README.md

 ## First time Installation and setup guide
-This can be done having a virtualbox running ubuntu 18.04(preferred), a guide can be shown here: https://brb.nci.nih.gov/seqtools/installUbuntu.html
+This can be done having a virtualbox running ubuntu 18.04(preferred), a guide can be shown here: https://brb.nci.nih.gov/seqtools/installUbuntu.html Install the Desktop image of ubuntu here: https://releases.ubuntu.com/18.04/ and put that into the virtual box if that is your plan to use.

 This can still be done other ways, for our project we had a private virtual linux server.
 The student server cannot work our project without changes to some files, since the student server is on python3.5 and we have it on 3.6.